 The princess finally ushered Snowgie back into the hall.
 She was just regaining her breath when she returned to Elsa's side.

 "Oh, come on, Elsa.
 I'm sorry for laughing," she said through a battle against giggles.
-She touched the blonde's shoulder, and blue eyes emerged from the thick duvet.
+She touched Elsa's shoulder, and blue eyes emerged from the thick duvet.

 "Don't look at me like that."
 Anna opened her arms.
 "Come 'ere."